asmeta/asmeta/code/extensions/asmeta.validator/asmeta.validator.test/README.txt

 scenariosfortest -> examples for testing

-scenarios.avalla -> examples to test the asm examples
+scenariosforexamples -> examples to test the asm examples